neildhir/Parkinsons_typing_markers/README.md

 ```

+## Highlight from the paper

+The colours represent the importance of the different parts of the string for determiningthat the typist has PD.
+The bottom numbers are the inter-key intervals between typed characters.

 ![Grad-CAM example from paper.](gradcam.png)

-## Installation & running the code to reproduce the results from the [paper](https://www.aclweb.org/anthology/2020.conll-1.47.pdf)
+## Installation & running the code

 To promote reproducability we have provided a Dockerfile build on the tensorflow/tensorflow:2.1.0-gpu-py3 image.
 For information on how to install docker please refer to <https://docs.docker.com/get-docker/>.